-So, going through the lines in the program, we see first, a semi-mandatory line telling the computer you are programming in Python (#!/usr/bin/python) and where to look for the Python interpreter.
-Then, we have a comment after a pound sign.
-Python ignores everything written after a pound sign (the obvious exception being the first line), so this is how you can write notes to yourself about what's going on in the program.
-The last line is the only real command we've given, and it simply instructs Python to write (print()) what you have between the quotes on the computer screen.
+Notice the comment after a pound sign.
+Python ignores everything written after a pound sign, so this is how you can write notes to yourself about what's going on in the program.
+The only real command we've given instructs Python to write (print()) what you have placed between the quotes on the computer screen.